-Last month I was working with the People Picker feature, which up until now would only display users in the M365 tenant, which works fine for assigning tasks in a SharePoint list to a coworker, but now the People Picker, bring up every person that you have emailed.
+Recently, I worked with the People Picker feature, which up until now would only display users in the M365 tenant.
+That works fine for assigning tasks in a SharePoint list to a coworker, but now the People Picker brings up every person that you have emailed.
 See figure below:

 This blog post outlines the problem and a solution (workaround) to this feature.

 This is not ideal, as you now can select an outside person who doesn’t even have access to the list, which does throw an error.

 From a UX perspective, this isn’t ideal, as the user can select people, that can’t be added to the field.